XyoloJR/Basic-ACC/README.md

       flight infos label turn clockwise in predefined position
   - middle : put electronical warning
       display orange icon, diamond marker, and 3' speed vector

-- right click on a callsign in the exit flow window to particularize
+- right click on a callsign in exit flow window to particularize middle click on callsing in radar screen to un particularize

 ## Known issues
   Developed and tested on firefox 58.x